jimburton/CI505/labs/CABAL.md

 MkPasswd$ cabal run test-mkPasswd
 ```

-This program takes a variety of flags on the command line that govern
+This program takes a variety of flags (or options) on the command line that govern
 the kind of passwords that are generated.
 If you want to pass flags to
 a program that is being run by `cabal` you have to do so after two
 dashes (`--`) so that `cabal` can distinguish between the arguments
 intended for *it* and those intended for *the program it is running*.
 Pass
-the ``--help` command to `MkPasswd` to lists all its options then
+the `--help` command to `MkPasswd` to lists all its options then
 experiment with producing a few different types of password:

 ```